bitovi/react-to-web-component/README.md

 - Enumerable properties and values on the custom element are used as the `props` passed to the React component.
 - The React component is not rendered until the custom element is inserted into the page.

+# We want to hear from you.

+Join the conversation in our [Slack](https://www.bitovi.com/community/slack)

+See what we're up to by following us on [Twitter](https://twitter.com/bitovi)